slsa-framework/slsa/docs/spec/v1.0/terminology.md

 ### Verification model

 Verification in SLSA is performed in two ways.
-Firstly, the build system is verified to ensure conformance with the requirements at the level claimed by the build system.
-This verification should happen on a recurring cadence with the outcomes published by the platform operator for their users to review and make informed decisions about which builders to trust.
+Firstly, the build system is certified to ensure conformance with the requirements at the level claimed by the build system.
+This certification should happen on a recurring cadence with the outcomes published by the platform operator for their users to review and make informed decisions about which builders to trust.

-Secondly, the provenance for packages published into a package ecosystem must be verified prior to use to ensure they meet the producer defined expectations.
-Provenance verification should, at a minimum, ensure that the provenance metadata for a package matches the expectations of where the package source code was retrieved from and on what build system the package was built.
+Secondly, artifacts are verified to ensure they meet the producer defined expectations of where the package source code was retrieved from and on what build system the package was built.

 ![Verification Model](verification-model.svg)